lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Parameters and State Variables.md

 - An identifier, such as `int`<span class="lf-cpp">, possibly followed by a type argument, e.g. `vector<int>`</span>.
 - An array type `type[]`<span class="lf-c lf-cpp lf-rs"> and `type[integer]`</span>.
 - The keyword $time$, which designates a time value.
-- A code block delimitted by `{= ... =}`, where the contents is any valid type in the target language.
+- A code block delimited by `{= ... =}`, where the contents is any valid type in the target language.

 </div>